 We value the perspectives of a Christian worldview that emphasize caring, service, integrity, the pursuit of excellence, and the inherent worth of all life.

-We value the liberal arts context as the foundation for nursing education and practice.
+We value the liberal arts as the scholarly foundation for nursing education and practice.

-We value education that is relational, active, and promotes critical thinking and lifelong learning.
+We value education that is evidence-based, relational, active, holistic, and promotes clinical judgement and lifelong learning.

-We value nursing as a profession that fulfills multiple roles and requires a unique and expanding body of knowledge and skills for the purpose of promoting the health of diverse individuals, families, communities, and systems.
+We value nursing as a collaborative profession that fulfills multiple roles and requires a unique and expanding body of knowledge and skills to promote the health and safety of diverse individuals, families, communities, and systems.

-We value nursing leadership that influences the quality of health care for all, including vulnerable and underserved populations, within changing local and global health care systems.
+We value nursing leadership that influences the quality of healthcare for all, respecting the uniqueness of individuals, with an emphasis on vulnerable and underserved populations.

 Goals

-To prepare students for lifelong learning with a theoretical foundation based on Judeo-Christian principles and the liberal arts and sciences.
+To prepare nurses for lifelong learning with a foundation based on Christian values, the liberal arts, and sciences.

-To express within the nursing profession Christian values through excellence in professional practice, scholarly endeavors, and community service.
+To prepare nurses to serve diverse communities with Christian values through excellence in leadership, professional practice, and scholarship.

 1. Integrate nursing knowledge, the liberal arts, and a Christian worldview to fulfill nursing roles.